-A lumbar drain is a small, flexible, soft plastic tube placed in the lower back (lumbar area) to remove cerebral spinal fluid (CSF).
+A lumbar drain is a small, flexible, soft plastic tube placed in the lower back to remove cerebral spinal fluid (CSF).
 The tube is attached to a drainage bag.
 CSF is a clear fluid that surrounds and protects the brain and spinal cord.
 A lumbar drain is often needed to collect CSF from the spine after surgery or to reduce pressure in the spinal cord or brain.
 Too much pressure in the spinal cord can slow blood flow to the area and can lead to confusion and trouble thinking, pain, weakness, and even paralysis.

 The doctor will then numb the area and insert a needle between two lower back vertebrae.
 When the needle is in the right spot, the soft tube will be left in place while the needle is removed.
 The doctor will place a dressing over the insertion site, tape the tube in place and attach the tube to the drainage system.
 The drainage system will be attached to an IV pole at your bedside.
-Or, it will be hung on a hook on your bed.

 After placement of the drain, the nurse will watch you closely and check your drain and dressing often.
 The nurse will drain off CSF as ordered by the doctor and adjust the position of the drain.
 The fluid that is drained may be clear or colored.
 The nurse will also perform a neurological exam by asking you a series of questions and having you follow commands such as moving your arms and legs or sticking out your tongue.
 This exam may need to be done as often as every hour.